games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 ### Poly-WA $\subseteq$ Rat

 The first step is to decompose polynomially ambiguous automata into some normal form called chained loop.
-A weighted automaton is a chained loop if it has the shape depicted in the figure below.
+An automaton is a chained loop if it has the shape depicted in the figure below.
 Note that in particular it has a unique initial state and a unique final state.
 The loops can have arbitrary lengths but they are disjoint from one another.